Prior99/mopidy-subidy/README.md

  * Browsing all artists/albums/tracks
  * Searching for any terms
  * Browsing playlists
+ * Searching explicitly for one of: artists, albums, tracks

 The following things are **not** supported:

   * Creating, editing and deleting playlists
-  * Searching explicitly for artists, albums, tracks, etc.
   * Subsonics smart playlists
+  * Searching for a combination of filters (artist and album, artist and track, etc.)
+  * Browsing more than 2 levels deep in the Subsonic directory tree

 ## Contributors